DeusFacticius/nesd/README.md

 * PPU emulation
   * Functional, albeit with some cheese:
     * Bus address / data line multiplexing via ALE (Address Line Enable) triggered octal latch (and resulting two-cycles-per-bus-operation) isn't emulated (yet); thus resulting quirks like open-bus / open-collector effects aren't simulated properly.
-  * Still some sprite / OAM quirks yet to be tested / simulated (e.g. sprite overflow bugs that exist in real hardware, and some games expect).
+  * Still some sprite / OAM quirks yet to be tested / simulated
+    * Sprite overflow flag shouldn't be set until beginning of HBLANK
+    * OAMDATA decay after 1 or more frames
   * Sub-frame behavior of some mechanisms to be refined / investigated
 * APU
-  * Currently only stubbed out, not implemented at all yet.
+  * Waveform channels (pulse 1&2, triangle, noise) functional
+  * Frame counter functional
+    * 4-step mode IRQ sets internal flag but does not trigger IRQ yet
+  * PCM/DPCM _not_ implemented yet
+  * Adaptive sampling cheesed
+    * Sampling rate fixed to ~10% higher than ideal, extra samples dropped.
+Currently too much variance between individual frame timings for adaptive sampling to be reliable.
+Cheesed method still produces clicks/pops/skips, but subjectively sounds better / has less artifacts.
 * Mappers
   * NROM
     * Still some ambiguities surrounding details of PRG RAM size / presence / configuration.
     * Ditto ^, Re: CHR ROM vs. RAM.
 SMB uses NROM, but attempts to write to pattern tables.
-  * No other mappers supported yet.
+  * UxROM
+    * Implemented, still some CHR bank switching oddities.
+  * MMC1
+    * Implemented, some games still have CHR bank switching glitches, obvious from wrong tiles / sprites being rendered.
 * ROM file support
   * Currently only iNES 1.0 format implemented
     * iNES 2.0 format is backwards compatible with iNES 1.0 though, so while iNES 2.0 can be read / used, implementation doesn't currently utilize the additional features provided by newer format.
 * SDL2 used for presentation layer
   * Theoretically portable / cross-platform with no code-changes, but so far only developed and tested on intel OSX.
+* Initial profiling work results from dlang builtin profiling:
+  * Bus & mapper code paths seem to be the real hot spots.
+No obvious bottlenecks, but the frequency with which they're called requires highest level of optimization.
+Particularly, branching that can be resolved ahead of time instead of each time might help performance significantly.

 ### Development Operations